nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [cal/RECOMMENDED_CALORIES_INTAKE] [g/GOAL] [r/ROUTINE]…​ [app/APPOINTMENT_TIME]…​ [t/TAG]…​`

 * A client can have any number of `tags`, `appointments` and `exercise routines` (including 0).
-* A user cannot add an exercise routine to client that does not exist in the exercise routine list in the `Exercise` tab.
+* A user cannot add an exercise routine to a client that does not exist in the exercise routine list in the `Exercise` tab.
 * `APPOINTMENT` needs to be later than the current time, or it will get deleted.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:** `Gender` should be either M or F (not case-sensitive). </div>